 Raised Tile Backsplash

-Another great way to protect your decorative tile backsplash from heat is to raise the tile feature 6 to 8 inches above the stove or vent (especially if your vent goes directly into the backsplash behind the stove).
+Another effective way to protect your decorative tile backsplash from heat is to elevate the feature section 6 to 8 inches above the stove or vent.
+This is especially helpful when the vent is angled straight upward onto the backsplash behind the stove, as it creates distance from the primary heat source and reduces the risk of damage.

 Take a look at the installation below to see what we mean.

-Here, the Madison tile is featured as a decorative tile mural, which is situated a safe distance above the gas stove and accompanying vent.
+Here, the Medina tile is installed as a framed feature, which is situated a safe distance above the gas stove and accompanying hood vent.
 While it is only a matter of inches, this positioning helps keep the tile safe from the stove’s heat!
+For added protection, you can also use high-heat compatible tile to frame your decorative element, like ceramic.

 Range Risers

-If your commercial grade range has a flat backsplash vent, we strongly recommend adding in a range riser, or a stainless steel backsplash.
-Flat vents blow air up, instead of forward and away from the area behind the stove, which may expose the backsplash to higher temperatures if there is nothing else guarding the backsplash.
+If your range features a flat heat vent, we strongly recommend incorporating a range riser or a stainless steel backsplash.
+Flat vents tend to blow hot air directly upward, rather than forward and away, which can expose your decorative tile to sustained high temperatures.

-Below is a wonderful example of how to incorporate a stainless steel range riser into your installation to further protect your decorative tile.
-This stunning kitchen also features our quick-ship Ventana tile!
+Below is a wonderful example of how to incorporate a stainless steel range riser into your installation.
+This stunning kitchen features the Wonderland Mural from our Regency Collection!

 Installing StoneImpressions Tile on a Fireplace Façade

-Now that we’ve covered installing tiles behind stoves, let’s turn our attention to another hot spot: the fireplace.
+Now that we’ve covered installing tiles behind stoves, let’s shift to another hot spot: the fireplace.

-If you’re looking to install decorative tile around your fireplace façade, it’s important to consider the following questions:
+If you’re planning to install decorative tile around your fireplace façade, ask yourself the following:

-• Is this fireplace the primary source of heat for the home?
+- Is this fireplace the home’s primary source of heat?

-• Is there a lack of proper ventilation that reroutes heat away from the tile?
+- Is there inadequate ventilation to divert heat away from the tile?

 Let’s take a look at a few fireplaces that are well-suited for a decorative tile façade to illustrate the above considerations.